qiime2/dev-docs/source/tutorials/usage-examples.rst

 ``use.action`` to your heart's content, and let the interfaces handle their own business.

 Note that ``UsageInputs`` include both QIIME 2 :term:`Inputs<input>` *and* :term:`parameters<parameter>`.
-Metadata must be initialized, but parameters and collections of parameters may be passed directly.
+Metadata must be initialized, but primitive parameters (and collections of parameters) may be passed directly.
 There are examples of this in the `identity_with_metadata_column_get_mdc <https://github.com/qiime2/qiime2/blob/39ac17da01e22057ff38197eb23ad6cca48f4c2e/qiime2/core/testing/examples.py#L178>`__ and `variadic_input_simple <https://github.com/qiime2/qiime2/blob/39ac17da01e22057ff38197eb23ad6cca48f4c2e/qiime2/core/testing/examples.py#L191>`__
 examples in the framework.